 To install WooCommerce, follow these two steps:

-Step B: Once you click on New, you’ll see a search bar where you can search all of the available plugins on WordPress.
-Search for WooCommerce, and once you find it, click on “Install now”.
-Once installed, click on “Activate”.
+Step 2: Once you click on New, you’ll see a search bar where you can search all of the available plugins on WordPress.
+Search for WooCommerce, and once you find it, click on Install Now.
+Once installed, click on Activate.
 Once activated, you’ll have WooCommerce installed on your WordPress site.

 Step 4: Choose your desired theme

 Next, choose a theme that best matches your brand’s personality.
-You can opt for a new theme to give your e-commerce site a new look different from the old Shopify one, or you can even choose to customize your theme to match the old theme on your Shopify website.
+You can opt for a new theme to give your ecommerce site a new look different from the old Shopify one, or you can even choose to customize your theme to match the old theme on your Shopify website.

 Step 5: Migrate your data

 The moment of truth arrives when you need to migrate your data.
 As emphasized earlier, make sure your data is backed in a separate environment (such as a hard drive or a separate cloud environment) so you can revert back to the original site state if anything goes wrong during data migration.
+To export Shopify to WooCommerce, follow these steps:

 Choose the file format (such as CSV) you want to save the data in and then choose all of the data you want to export.
 This will include product and collection pages, customer data, order history, and so on.
 Once done, download the CSV file.

-You’ll see the ‘Import’ button at the top.
+You’ll see the Import button at the top.
 Click on it and you’ll then be prompted to map the CSV file.
 By default, WooCommerce tries to automatically match all of the required fields based on the data of the CSV file.
 But if it fails, you’ll have to manually fill these fields in to correctly match the data.

-Step C: Once all of your data is mapped, go and verify on your WordPress site to see if all of the product and collection pages, customer data, order history, etc. are correctly mapped.
+Step 3: Once all of your data is mapped, go and verify on your WordPress site to see if all of the product and collection pages, customer data, order history, etc. are correctly mapped.
 Once verified, pat yourself on the back.
 Your Shopify data has been migrated over to WordPress.

 Tip: As someone running an online business, your job should be to focus on the business aspect of things without worrying about technical aspects of site building such as creating a data backup plan.